 Although doctors can often correct diagnostic errors quickly enough to prevent harm to their patients, some patients are not so lucky.
 A delayed diagnosis can cause a patient’s condition to worsen and reach critical levels, requiring more invasive and extensive treatment.
 An incorrect diagnosis could cause a patient to undergo an unnecessary surgical procedure or treatment with unpleasant side effects.

 Any diagnostic error can potentially take a disastrous toll on a patient.
 The damages in most misdiagnosis cases include:

 - Coverage for medical expenses related to correcting the diagnostic error.

 - Pain and suffering for the emotional anguish and physical pain the patient endured as a result of the erroneous diagnosis.

 - Lost income or lost earning capacity, if a misdiagnosis causes a patient to miss work for an extended time, he or she can sue for the wages he or she would have earned in that time.
 If a misdiagnosis harms a patient to such an extent that he or she can no longer work or must secure less demanding employment, he or she can sue for the wages he or she would have earned in the future.

-The attorneys at Bode & Collins are proud to represent clients in medical malpractice cases all across Arizona.
+The Law Office of Chris Bode is proud to represent clients in medical malpractice cases all across Arizona.
 We understand the tremendous pressure facing doctors and honest mistakes sometimes happen.
 However, when mistakes happen due to negligence and patients suffer because of it, the responsible parties need to pay for the damage they cause.
 Reach out to our office to schedule a case evaluation about our misdiagnosis or delayed diagnosis claim in Arizona today.